Skip to main content

 Essential Benefits for Employees in Australia

-• Paid Time Off (PTO): Full- and part-time employees are entitled to 20 days of paid leave each year.
-Casual employees do not receive PTO, but they are compensated with a casual loading.
-Employees may also salary sacrifice for additional leave days.
+• Paid Time Off (PTO): Full-time and part-time employees are entitled to 4 weeks of paid annual leave each year based on their ordinary hours of work.
+Casual employees do not receive paid annual leave, but they are usually compensated with a casual loading.

 Additional Employee Benefits